Aegiq/lightworks/docs/source/getting_started.rst

 Initial Simulation
 ------------------

 Once we have built a circuit, we can then move on to simulating it with the emulator.
 For the simulation, we will need to define the state which we wish to input into the system.
-This is achieved with the :doc:`sdk_reference/state` object, which takes a list of the number of photons in each mode as its input.
+This is achieved with the :class:`State <lightworks.State>` object, which takes a list of the number of photons in each mode as its input.

 .. code-block:: Python